Herniated & Bulging Discs

 Also called a “disc protrusion,” a bulging disc is quite common and most often found in the lumbar spine.
 As the outer fibrous portion of our discs weaken with age or use, pressure can build from the center, causing one side of the disc to stretch out or “bulge.”
 While some bulging discs do not put pressure on nerves and are not symptomatic, others can cause weakness, tingling and pain.
 When symptoms go untreated, a bulging disc may become a herniated disc—so it is wise to have disc-related back pain promptly assessed.
 Most of the time, conservative, non-surgical approaches benefit patients with bulging discs.

 Conservative Treatment of Herniated Discs

 Most cases of neck and back disc herniation do not require surgery.
 Long-standing evidence suggests that pain associated with a herniated disc may diminish without surgical treatment in four to six months.
-To relieve discomfort and manage pain, the PBS team prescribes non-surgical, conservative treatment for herniated discs:
+To relieve discomfort and manage pain, the PBSSM team prescribes non-surgical, conservative treatment for herniated discs: